fenago/kubernetes-course/md/Lab_10.md

 provided to the application by the environment it is being deployed into.

-In this chapter, we will discover what Kubernetes provides to associate **environment-specific data** with our application containers without changing our container image.
+In this lab, we will discover what Kubernetes provides to associate **environment-specific data** with our application containers without changing our container image.
 There are multiple ways to provide **environment-specific configuration** data to our application: